L4wson/Personal-Finance-Tracker/README.md

 * ex.
 Windows 10

 ### Installing
-Cloning the repository and running the code will give you the same abilities and access to the program, and also gives
+Cloning the repository and running the code will give you the same abilities and access to the program, and also gives users the ability to customize program to their liking.

 ### Executing program